What is fructose malabsorption?

 Low levels of the amino acid tryptophan can lead to a depressed mood or irritability, as it is essentially required to produce serotonin, which is a hormone that improves and regulates our mood [1-3].

-The good news are, if you are feeling depressed and fructose malabsorption is really the only cause, a low fructose diet will likely remove your depressive states.
+The good news is if you are feeling depressed and fructose malabsorption is really the only cause, a low fructose diet will likely remove your depressive states.

 The difference to hereditary fructose intolerance (HFI)